squash-authors/SQUASH/README.md

     - Run dataset_transfer to upload the allocators/partitions directories for a given dataset, as well as qavars.npz, to squash_data_bucket/datasets/XX.
 ***
 # SQLAYER

+## Prerequisites
+To run SQUASH using SQLAYER, you will require:
+- An AWS account
+- The AWS CLI to be installed (https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+- The AWS CLI must be configured to connect to your AWS account (https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)
+- Access to the AWS SDK Boto3 for Python - automatically included if using AWS Cloud9 (Cloud-based IDE)

 ## Instructions - Creating Lambda Layer
 - We recommend the use of AWS Cloud9 (cloud-based IDE) for simplified deployment and configuration of AWS services. (https://aws.amazon.com/cloud9/)